|Nutritional Guidelines (per serving)|

 - The sauce will thicken as it stands.
 If you're serving this at a party and letting it remain in the slow cooker on the "warm" setting, occasionally stir the corn and add a bit of cream or water to thin it back out.

 - Substitute three cans (12 to 15 ounces each) of drained whole kernel corn for the frozen corn.

 - Whole milk or half and half can be substituted for heavy cream.

 - Stovetop creamed corn: Melt the butter and cream cheese in a medium-sized pot over medium heat.
 Add the cream, corn, salt, and pepper, and cook until everything is melted, combined, and warmed through.

 - Baked creamed corn: Combine all the ingredients in a greased 9x13 baking dish.
 Use a spatula to even it out on the top.
-Bake at 350 degrees F until the sauce is bubbly around the edges.
+Bake at 350 F until the sauce is bubbly around the edges.

 - Bacon creamed corn: Saute four slices of bacon and add them, plus the drippings, to the slow cooker.
 Stir well to combine before cooking.

 - Cheesy creamed corn: Add 1 cup of shredded cheddar cheese to the slow cooker.

 - Spicy creamed corn: Add 2 tablespoons of fresh jalapenos with the stems, seeds, and membranes removed.
 Mix well into the slow cooker to combine.